ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 ## Features of Classical computing

 Before moving to Qubits and Quantum Computing, let's list down all the important features of Classical Computing that we have encountered so far.
-- We've seen that **bits carry determistic pieces of information.**
+- We've seen that **bits carry deterministic pieces of information.**
-- We've also observed that **Classical Gates can be both reversible and irreversible in nature**.
+- We've also observed that **classical gates can be both reversible and irreversible in nature**.
 For example, NOT gate is reversible in nature whereas the 2-bit gates such as AND gate and XOR gate are irreversible.
 - It can be a shown that a small subset of all the existing gates can be used to be build all the logical operations that can exist.
 - These complete subsets of Gates are said to form a **universal gate set.**
 - The AND, OR and NOT is one example of a universal gate set.